Mrtza-javidi/autocomplete-package/README.md

 ## Usage

+### Creating an Autocomplete Instance

+You can create a new Trie instance for your autocomplete functionality by using the autocomplete() function.
+Each call to autocomplete() returns a fresh instance, allowing you to have multiple independent autocomplete systems.

 ### Adding Phrases

 You can add phrases to the autocomplete system using the `addPhrase` method.
 It accepts two parameters: